fueled-io/dbt-fueled-web/docs/markdown/snowplow_web_macros_docs.md

 {% docs macro_bq_context_fields %}
 {% raw %}
-This macro is used to return the appropriate field and type mapping for use in `snowplow_utils.get_optional_fields`.
+This macro is used to return the appropriate field and type mapping for use in `fueled_utils.get_optional_fields`.

 #### Returns